advancedtelematic/aktualizr/actions.md

 ## garage-check

+`garage-check` simply verifies that a given OSTree commit exists on a remote Treehub server.

 - [ ] garage-check can verify that a commit exists in a remote repo

 ## cert-provider

+`cert-provider` assists with generating credentials and uploading them to a device.

 - [ ] cert-provider can copy credentials to a device
 - [ ] cert-provider can generate a fleet root CA

 ## meta-updater

+`meta-updater` is a Yocto layer used to build aktualizr and OSTree.

 - [x] meta-updater can run garage-push
 - [x] meta-updater can run garage-deploy